syedumerahmedcode/concepts-in-simple-words/Rest/README.md

 - REST Stands for REpresentational State Transfer.
 - It is an architectural style for distributed Hypermedia systems.

+**Advantages of REST**

+- REST is a lightweight protocol compared to SOAP.
+- No contract is defined between a client and the server.
+Hence, it is loosely coupled.
+- REST supports multiple technologies for data transfer such xml , json, text, image etc. whereas SOAP supports xml but not json.

 **6 guiding constraints of REST**

 - Also known as 6 underlying constraints of REST.